farahaisya/My-Work/README.md

 * This course provided me with the mathematical foundation necessary for computer science.
 I developed a strong understanding of logic, set theory, and functions.
 These concepts have improved my ability to think analytically and solve complex problems.

 ## SECJ1013 - Programming Technique I
-* This was my first time using C++.
-I learned how to use variables, loops, and functions to solve problems.
-I also learned about pointers and arrays, which help manage memory and lists of data.
+* I acquired fundamental programming skills using the C++ language.
+I learned how to use control structures, functions, and arrays to create efficient programs.
+I also gained experience in debugging and writing clean, structured code.

 ## SECR1013 - Digital Logic
 * This course taught me how computers work on the inside.
 I learned about logic gates (like AND, OR, NOT) and how hardware processes information.
 The lab work was very interesting because I could see how circuits work.